-- Management Plans for all the Natura 2000 Sites in the county are not available, generic conservation objectives are in place instead. - Detailed information on health parameters and issues in the county are not available; - Lack of landslide or soil erosion data; - Lack of recent air quality monitoring data - Noise Action Plans and Strategic Noise Mapping not available for the area;
+- Management Plans for all the Natura 2000 Sites in the county are not available, generic conservation objectives are in place in most instances. - Detailed information on health parameters and issues in the county are not available; - Lack of landslide or soil erosion data; - Lack of recent air quality monitoring data - Noise Action Plans; - Information on discharges is limited.
+Audits are carried out by the Council on a priority basis to monitor compliance of existing licences against their permitted discharge;

-- Information on discharges is limited.
-Audits are carried out by the Council on a priority basis to monitor compliance of existing licences against their permitted discharge; - Coastal water quality status has yet to be determined.
+• Coastal water quality status has yet to be determined.